 Distance from the node

-If you're home is connected to the NBN using Fibre to the Node technology, the distance that your house is from the node can make a huge difference in the speed and performance of your service.
-Nbn™ estimates that about 90% of homes should be within 700m of the nearest node, but even at this distance the signal over the old copper wires can degrade quite a bit.
+If your home is connected to the National Broadband Network using Fibre to the Node technology, the distance that your house is from the node can make a huge difference in the speed and performance of your service.
+NBN estimates that about 90% of homes should be within 700m of the nearest node, but even at this distance the signal over the old copper wires can degrade quite a bit.

 This is referred to as attenuation and it was one of the key reasons why many people experienced slow ADSL2+ speeds as well.
 Basically, a house sitting next to the node will get a great speed, while houses further away will experience this attenuation and slower speeds.
 See below for an indicative illustration of what attenuation looks like.

-To make matter worse, it is difficult to find out exactly which node your home connects to and the distance it is from your front door.
+To make matter worse, it can be difficult to find out exactly which node your home connects to and the distance it is from your front door.
 This makes it hard to estimate the connection you should expect and the speed tier that would be best for you.

-Likewise with Fixed Wireless and Satellite connections.
+Similar issues apply to Fixed Wireless and Satellite NBN connections.
 There is no node in these connections, but there are a number of technological obstacles between your home and the greater internet, so you may find that there are hard limits on what sort of performance you can expect from your connection.

 This is something you've probably heard about.
 When people discuss slow NBN speeds they tend to point the finger at their Netflix-loving neighbours, and kids on YouTube after school.